-You can change the display in the document pane to hide or show any individual entities.
+You can change hide or show any individual entities in the document pane.
 Visibility does not affect the structure of the Model Tree.
-The Model Tree icons for hidden (invisible) entities become gray.
-Icons for visible entities are colored.
+The Model Tree icons for hidden (invisible) entities become lightgray.
+Icons for visible entities are gray.

-You can change the look of an entity in the document pane in several ways:
+You can change the appearance of entities in several ways: